crearth/l-system/README.md

 * color: name of the color you want, without capitals

 ### History
 A history.txt file will be created in the directory 'logs' when running the main.py for the first time.
-Every time you run the program, a new line will be added with the configuration information and timestamp.
+Every time you run the program, a new line will be added with the configuration information, timestamp and generated l-string.

 ### History backups
 If you wish, you can make backups on a hourly rate with the bash script `backup.sh`.
-Add the following to your crontab (command crontab -e):
+Add the following to your crontab (command crontab -e, replace /path/to/the/project with the path to the project):
 ```bash
 0 * * * * cd /path/to/the/project/ && ./backup.sh >/dev/null 2>&1
 ```